jonschlinkert/gray-matter/docs/why.md

 * Be usable, if not simple
 * Allow custom delimiters
-* Use a dependable and well-supported library for parsing YAML
+* Use a dependable and well-supported library for parsing YAML and other languages
-* Don't fail if YAML front matter exists, but no content
+* Don't fail when no content exists
-* Don't fail if content exists, but no YAML front matter
+* Don't fail when no front matter exists
 * Have no problem reading YAML files directly
-* Have no problem with complex content, including fenced code blocks containing examples of YAML front matter.
+* Have no problem with complex content, including fenced code blocks that contain examples of YAML front matter.
+Other parsers fail on this.
 * Should return an object that contains the parsed YAML front matter and content, as well as the "original" content.